leoEspin/training-k8s-intro/README.md

 ```
 Open a web browser to the public IP.

+Also view resources in namespaces belonging to others (and notice you can't modify them, based on configured permissions).

 ### Perform a rolling update
 In a separate window, run the following command to continuously request the `/hello` endpoint of the joker app:
 ```sh